HL7-cz/elp/input/pagecontent/background.md

 **Processes:**
 - Data transfer: Medical examination and issuance of an assessment, followed by storage of the assessment in the Ministry of Health of the Czech Republic system.
 - Decision: Based on the validation of medical fitness, the applicant will be allowed to continue with instruction and training if they are fit, or a driving license will be issued.
-- Data acquisition: The Ministry of Transport of the Czech Republic downloads data on the driver's medical assessment and stores it in its system for possible provision to the ORP or the Police of the Czech Republic.
+- Data acquisition: The Ministry of Transport of the Czech Republic downloads data on the driver's medical assessment and stores it in its system for possible provision to the Municipalities with extended powers (ORP) or the Police of the Czech Republic.

 <div>
 <img src="img-sit_zpusobilost_en.png" class="figure-img img-responsive img-rounded center-block" width="70%">